-If you are going to estimate the size of your well-groomed user stories, take it seriously.
+If you will estimate the size of your well-groomed user stories, take it seriously.
 Get better at doing estimates.
 Emphasise getting more accurate over time.
 Use a consistent method to do estimates.
 Three things will help you get better estimates if you keep the method consistent.

 - A golden reference story that is 3 points.
 This stays with the team forever.
 Or until you find another golden reference story that is 3 points,

 - A reference story from the last sprint that was sized right, but not 3 points.

-- A matrix where the point size of a story is the intersection of complexity and effort, relative to story 1 and story 2.
+- A matrix where the point size of a story is the intersection of complexity and effort relative to story one and story two.
 Use the matrix below;

-The axes on that matrix prompt thought and conversation when doing a relative comparison of one story to one already sized right.
-Try it out yourself, you’ll understand what I mean.
+The axes on that matrix prompt thought and conversation when comparing one story to one already sized right.
+Try it out yourself, and you’ll understand what I mean.

 Sizing user stories

 This isn't estimating the size of a story.
 No estimating is involved.
 The activity is resizing the stories.
-Put the effort into grooming and organising stories so all stories are small enough.
+Put effort into grooming and organising stories so all stories are small enough.

 You will know if you're sizing stories right based on standard metrics such as velocity.